 - 1. Uncoil the throttle cable and housing. - 2.
 Make sure the throttle cable is fed through the tube on the underside of the handle and secured to the upper handle and main tube with zip ties. - 3.
-Place the throttle lever (Figure 8) in the RUN position.
+Place the throttle lever (Figure 7) in the RUN position.

+Figure 7.
+Throttle Lever (RUN)

+4. Loosen the cable housing clamp screw and the swivel stop screw (Figure 8).

 Figure 8.
-Throttle Lever (Run)
+Throttle Cable Installation

-4. Loosen the cable housing clamp screw and the swivel stop screw (Figure 9).
+- 5. Place the primary throttle return spring between the cable housing clamp and the swivel stop screw (Figure 8). - 6.
+Feed the cable assembly through the cable housing clamp, return spring, and swivel stop hole, until the cable housing extends under the housing clamp to its far edge (Figure 8). - 7.
+On the throttle lever, slightly loosen the locking nut and cable retaining screw (Figure 9).

 Figure 9.
-Throttle Cable Installation

-- 5. Place the return spring between the cable housing clamp and the swivel stop screw (Figure 9). - 6.
-Feed the cable assembly through the cable housing clamp, return spring, and swivel stop hole, until the cable housing extends under the housing clamp to its far edge (Figure 9). - 7.
-Slightly loosen the locking nut and cable retaining screw on the throttle lever (Figure 10).

-Figure 10.
 Adjusting Cable Tension

-- 8. Make sure the throttle cable is seated in the throttle cable receiver (Figure 10). - 9.
-Route the throttle wire approximately 1⁄2 inch past the cable retaining screw (Figure 10).
-Tighten the cable retaining screw to secure the throttle wire. - 10.
-Adjust cable tension as needed by loosening or tightening the locking nut and cable retaining screw on the throttle lever (Figure 10).
+- 8. Make sure the throttle cable is seated in the throttle cable receiver (Figure 9). - 9.
+Route the throttle wire approximately 1/2 inch past the cable retaining screw (Figure 9).
+Tighten the cable retaining screw to secure the throttle wire. - Adjust cable tension as needed by loosening or tightening the locking nut and cable retaining screw on the throttle lever (Figure 9).

-If the throttle lever does not return to the neutral position with the throttle backed off, loosen the adjusting nut 1⁄2 turn at a time, tighten, and recheck.
+If the throttle lever does not return to the neutral position with the throttle backed off, loosen the adjusting nut 1/2 turn at a time, tighten, and recheck.
 Readjust throttle tension as necessary.